houndci/hound/doc/PRIVACY.md

 * It is necessary to share information in order to investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, violations of Terms of Service, or as otherwise required by law.

-* We transfer information about you if thoughtbot, inc. or Hound is acquired by or merged with another company.
-In this event, thoughtbot, inc. will notify you before information about you is transferred and becomes subject to a different privacy policy.
+* We transfer information about you if Hound is acquired by or merged with another company.
+In this event, Hound Group LLC will notify you before information about you is transferred and becomes subject to a different privacy policy.

 Information Gathering and Usage
 -------------------------------

-thoughtbot, inc. uses collected information for the following general purposes: products and services provision, billing, identification and authentication, services improvement, contact, and research.
+Hound Group LLC uses collected information for the following general purposes: products and services provision, billing, identification and authentication, services improvement, contact, and research.

 Cookies
 -------